asaenko/mqtt-ftp-downloader/README.md

 Configuration
 =============
 The configuration is pretty self-explaining.
 Just have a look at the ftpdownloader_demo.ini file.
-Just edit that file and rename it to whatever you want.
+Just edit that file and rename it to ftpDownloader.ini.

 Usage
 =====